First Responder Training Facility for the Washoe County Sheriff's Office in Nevada

 Satisfied with the first phase’s performance, the department installed three additional containers that extended and capped the hallway.
 The sheriff’s department is planning to extend the facility again in near future.

 Falcon’s modifications created a sense of realism through versatility while maintaining the inherent durability of shipping containers.
-As trainees kick down doors and hose down fire simulations, the training structure will hold up for many years to come.
+The training structure will hold up for many years to come, even as trainees kick down doors and hose down fire simulations,.

 Key Features Included: